 "A Mentor is someone who allows you to see the hope inside yourself."

-Big Friends Little Friends (formerly Big Brothers Big Sisters of Greater Lawrence) matches children aged 6-14 with caring adults who serve as role models and friends.
-Matches meet 2-4 times per month for 2-4 times each visit for a 1-year commitment.
+Big Friends Little Friends (formerly Big Brothers Big Sisters of Greater Lawrence) matches children aged 6-14 with caring adults to serve as a role model and friend to a child in need of support.
+Once a match is made, mentor and mentee meet once a week for 1.5 - 2 hours each visit.
+There is a 1-year minimum commitment to ensure mentees have a positive and beneficial experience.
 Matches spend time in the community having fun, exploring interests, and building a relationship.

-Mentor with a partners (spouse, friend, co-worker) - A community-based mentoring match where two mentors take turns spending time with one mentee.
-A "couple" can be friends, co-workers, siblings, partners, etc.
+Mentor with a partner (spouse, friend, co-worker) - A community-based mentoring match where two mentors spend time with one mentee - either at the same time or alternating schedules.

 Family Matches - A community-based mentoring match in which an entire family is involved.
 Typically one adult takes the lead as the primary mentor, but all of the family members contribute to the mentorship relationship.

 Cross-gender Matches - A match in which a female mentor is paired with a boy aged 12 years old or younger.
-There are many boys awaiting a mentor in the Big Friends Little Friends program.
+There are many boys waiting for a mentor in the Big Friends Little Friends program.

-Our mentors are caring adults 18 and older who are willing to make a minimum one year commitment as a mentor.
+Mentor Description Our mentors are caring adults 18 and older who are willing to make a minimum one year commitment as a mentor.
 They are willing to pass a screening process and background check and attend mentor training.
-They have a sense of humor and use good judgment and discretion, while being responsible, stable and nurturing members of society.
-Our mentors enjoy having fun!
+They have a sense of humor and use good judgment and discretion, while being a responsible, stable and nurturing role model.
+Most importantly, our mentors must enjoy having fun!